Details

 population in 1982 was less than 5,000 and it was largely a farming area at the

-time.
-The location where the body of Princess Doe was discovered is right off of
+population growth.
+The location where the body of Princess Doe was discovered is

-State Route 94 and within six miles of Interstate Route 80.
-See the maps link to
+right off of State Route 94 and within seven miles of Interstate Route 80.
+See the

 Q12: I believe that (fill in the name) is a possible match and should be